csdambros/MSOM/README.md

 6 - number of sections within a transect in which a plant or a termite species was observed
 7 - many other examples

-Note that in all cases, there is a cap on the maximum number of indicences in a site.
+Note that in all cases, there is a cap on the maximum number of incidences in a site.
 For example, if a butterfly species was observed every hour during a 6 hour period, then the minimum observation of the species is zero and the maximum is 6.
 Therefore, the values filling the matrix MUST lay somewhere in the range from zero to 6.
 This does not mean that some species must have been observed in observed hours (i.e. the maximum value in the matrix can be lower than 6).

 The last column of this data has the maximum number of incidences that could be obtained.